 This course begins with a review of the theory’s presuppositions of psychological determinism, consciousness, motivation, and the genetic approach.
 It then describes and discusses in depth the dynamic-economic, topographic, structural, adaptive, and genetic models of the theory.

 The Instructor is Dr. Michael J. Gerson, an experienced Psychologist and Psychoanalyst in California.
 He has been training clinicians for over 30 years, both in his private practice, in community counseling centers, and as a professor of Psychology in graduate programs.
-He is a core faculty member of the Graduate School of Psychology at California Lutheran University and renowned for his depth of understanding of the therapeutic process and for his keen ability to translate complex concepts into terms that are clear and that can be applied to the clinician’s own work.
+He is a professor emeritus of the Graduate School of Psychology at California Lutheran University and renowned for his depth of understanding of the therapeutic process and for his keen ability to translate complex concepts into terms that are clear and that can be applied to the clinician’s own work.

 There is no commercial support or other potential conflicts of interest for this program, presentation, or instructor.